AgentApp API Invocation¶

 "What is my name?"

-The SSE stream will mention “Alice”, confirming that session state is in effect.
+The SSE stream will mention “Alice”, confirming that the session state is in effect.

 session_id = "123456"